CRT has 3 team leads who are responsible for ensuring that the team succeeds in competition.

 The Airframe subteam handles the overall structure, propulsion, and recovery systems of the competition launch vehicle.
 The subteam will choose the rocket motor, design the parachute recovery system, design the interfaces between payloads, and perform rocket motion simulations to accurately predict the launch vehicle’s altitude of apogee.
 The Airframe subteam will manufacture each non-payload section of the launch vehicle, and the subteam will also prepare the completed launch vehicle for flight.

-Brian Dempsey is a freshman Applied and Engineering Physics Major.
+Brian Dempsey is a Sophomore Applied and Engineering Physics Major.
 He is a member of the airframe subteam and is excited to learn more about rocketry.
 In his free time, he enjoys playing hockey and mountain biking.

 Daniel is a sophomore